riotnrrd-eu/riotnrrd-eu.github.io/_posts/2018-01-20-Quis-Custodiet-Ipsos-Custodes?.markdown

 layout: post
 title:  Quis Custodiet Ipsos Custodes?
 date:   2018-01-20
-categories:  google email
+categories:  Google Facebook email
 ---

 Google is back in the news - and once again, it’s not for anything good.
 They added a Promotions folder to Gmail some time ago, and the pitch was that all the emails from *brands* that wanted to *engage* with you would automagically end up in there.

 ![](/images/IMG_0014.PNG)

-The problem is that this mechanism works a little too well, as [Seth Godin describes](http://sethgodin.typepad.com/seths_blog/2018/01/an-open-note-to-google.html "Please don't kill the blogs"):
+The problem is that this mechanism works a little too well, as [Seth Godin describes](http://sethgodin.typepad.com/seths_blog/2018/01/an-open-note-to-Google.html "Please don't kill the blogs"):

 > You take the posts from this blog and dump them into my promo folder--and the promo folder of more than a hundred thousand people who never asked you to hide it.
 >